lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-03-02-Type_classes.md

 It's essential to understand that a type class such as `ring`, though including the ring axioms, will be of no value in reasoning about abstract rings.
 Type classes constrain types; the carrier of any interesting group or ring is a *set*, unlikely to be formalisable as a type.
 Believe me, we all knew this, even in the 1990s.
 When we show that the integers are a ring we do not imagine that the integers are an *interesting* ring; we are simply making a statement about the behaviour of the operators $+$ and $\times$.
 (And when I say *set* here, I'm just referring to the typed sets of higher-order logic.)

-Type classes were introduced to Coq in 2008.
-Clearly Coq's richer type system makes its type classes more powerful than Isabelle's, but it's worth noting that the tremendous group theory developments done in Coq were based on a [formalisation of finite groups](https://rdcu.be/cJtGQ) where the group carriers were indeed sets, represented by lists.
+Type classes were introduced to Rocq in 2008.
+Clearly Rocq's richer type system makes its type classes more powerful than Isabelle's, but it's worth noting that the tremendous group theory developments done in Rocq were based on a [formalisation of finite groups](https://rdcu.be/cJtGQ) where the group carriers were indeed sets, represented by lists.

 ### Recent history